Self-isolation is when you stay at home because you have or might have COVID-19. This helps stop the virus spreading to other people.

 If you have COVID-19 symptoms, you should ask for a test.
 Getting tested will help you find out if you and anyone you live with can stop self-isolating.
 Find out how to request a test here.

-In England if you test positive for COVID-19, you will be contacted by NHS Test and Trace by email, text or phone who will ask where you've been recently and who you've been in close contact with
+If you test positive for COVID-19, you will be contacted by NHS Test and Trace by email, text or phone who will ask where you've been recently and who you've been in close contact with.

 If you have symptoms of COVID-19, you'll need to self-isolate for at least ten days from when your symptoms began.